carlosAccedeme/wp-accedeme/README.txt

 ## About Access me

-Our Web Accessibility Widget needs to connect with our servers (access-me.software, accssmm.com, ...) to collect and synchronize data and services involved in the user experience offered by the Widget.
+Our Web Accessibility Widget needs to connect with our servers (access-me.software, accssmm.com, ...)and third parties (responsivevoice.org) to collect and synchronize data and services involved in the user experience offered by the Widget.
 With this we can ensure that you will always have the latest technology that we have developed.
 Can read our legal texts on our website.

 == Changelog ==
 = 0.4 =